dxmv/fitness_app/client/README.md

   - [x] Delete the workout
   - [x] Add exercises to the workout
   - [x] Remove exercises from the workout with a swipe
+  - [ ] Change the order of the exercises
+  - [ ] Better exercise adding

 - [ ] Do a workout